mpaiva/blog/_posts/2020-11-20-interview-with-your-future-self.markdown

 ### Act quickly

-You were no given much notice. you have to act quickly and think of some questions to ask your future self.
-What questions would you ask someone from the future?
+You were not given much notice about this unexpected visit.
+You will have to act quickly and think of some questions to ask your future self.

 <hr/>